Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 according to the timetable

-pair of socks
+couple of socks

-DRIED in the wind
+DRY in the wind

 five KILOGRAMS

-SOLDIER company
+company SOLDIER

-a pair of JEANS
+pair of JEANS

-we RIDE
+we DRIVE

-a dozen GUN
+a dozen GUNS

 ten TOMATOES